 There are many facets that can help slow the rate of population growth without murder, war, and genocide.
 The idea of population control as a personal and individual choice should be embraced and welcomed as one of the modes of life people can choose.

 I think the idea of population control has suffered from two main things.
 First, I think it has been primarily connected with genocide, war, murder, and abortion which is why at multiple points I’ve made mention of the separateness of these ideas.
 Second, it should also be recognized that governmental mandates are not necessary either.
-All that is needed in governmental assistance is helping to normalizing some of these lifestyles and choices and decriminalizing some of these lifestyles and choices.
+All that is needed in governmental assistance is help in normalizing some of these lifestyles and choices or decriminalizing some of these lifestyles and choices.

 As with anything in life, this is not a math equation.
-There is no guarantee that these things will contribute to the control of population growth, but if there is nothing else that we can do, we can take a look at the science we have already and acknowledge there is a problem that requires that we start dialing something back.
+There is no guarantee that these things will control population growth, because again, I believe these should be choices people have not mandates.
+If there is nothing else that we can do, we can take a look at the science we have already and acknowledge there is a problem that requires that we start dialing something back.

 p.s. – It seems I’ve written about this topic before.
 Not as much depth or detail, as my thoughts were not as advanced as they are now after mulling these thoughts over for years.
 You can find the previous blog post here.